 CEO Ofer Levy

-10+ years’ experience in medical device industry, R&D, and product development; MBA Tel Aviv University; BSc, mechanical engineering, Ben-Gurion University of the Negev
+15+ years experience in the medical device industry as an engineer, product manager, and consultant; deep understanding of medical device development and life cycle; Former VP, Qsite Quality and Regulatory; MBA Tel Aviv University; BSc, mechanical engineering, Ben-Gurion University of the Negev

 Serial medical entrepreneur; 30 years’ experience in medical device industry; 26 issued patents and 39+ pending (all in spine); former CTO Impliant (world’s first facet replacement device), CTO Spine 21 (world’s first remote-controlled spinal implant), founder and CTO ApiFix

 Chairman and Director of the Israel Spine Center, Assuta Hospital, Tel Aviv; former Chief of Spine Surgery, Hadassah Hebrew University Medical Center, Jerusalem, President of the Israel Orthopedic Association, member of numerous organizations, including Scoliosis Research Society, International Society for the Study of the Lumbar Spine, Spine Society of Europe, and the North American Spine Society